amchelle/amchelle.github.io/_posts/2023-04-18-high-hydration-sourdough.md

 I recommend a 100% hydration starter for this receipe.
 This means equal parts water, flour, and beginning starter, a 1:1:1 ratio.
 For this recipe, I generally feed mine 10g rye, 60g all-purpose, 70g water, 70g starter.
 Let sit in warm place for about 5-6 hours until starter is at peak and bubbly.

-You can do a stiffer starter, but the bulk fermentation time will need to be adjusted.
+You can do a stiffer starter, but the bulk fermentation time will need to be slightly adjusted.
+Your starter is also going to take longer to be at peak.
+This can be useful if you want to adjust your timings and have the starter last throughout the night so you can mix dough in the morning.

 ### 2. Make dough